guillaumepiot/cotidia-cms-base/cmsbase/docs/install.md

 	$ echo "from myproject.settings import *" > staging.py
 	$ echo "from myproject.settings import *" > production.py

-> This way we can call the adequate settings file in the server setup depeneding if we are in staging or production mode, while all settings organised.
+> This way we can call the adequate settings file in the server setup depending if we are in staging or production mode, while keeping all settings organised.

 Settings configuration
 ----------------------

-To facilitate our multiple path settings, we first get the project path:
+To facilitate our several path settings, we set the project path variable:

 	import os

 	PROJECT_DIR = os.path.dirname(__file__)

-Setup the local database, we recommend to use sqlite locally but feel free to any other database you may prefer.
+Setup the local database, we recommend to use sqlite locally but feel free to any other database type.

 	DATABASES = {
 	    'default': {